FrozenBirdXD/FrozenBirdXD/README.md

 ### About Me 🙂

 Hi there!
 I'm a student who's passionate about technology.
 I enjoy learning new stuff and working on my skills.
+Here on Github you can find some of my Coding Projects, take a look!

 Interests ⚡:
 -   Machine Learning & AI